gamesbook/protograf/docs/source/core_shapes.rst

 Pedantically speaking, an image is not like the other shapes in the sense that it does not consist of lines and areas drawn by **protograf** itself.

-An "image" refers to an external file which is simply inserted into the drawing.
+An "image" refers to an external file which is simply inserted into the page.

 The Image shape shares a number of common aspects with other shapes - such as an x & y position, a width and a height, the ability to be rotated, and the